 Sec.
-6. To maintain the honor and good faith of the State untarnished, the public debt, regularly contracted before and since the rebellion. shall be regarded as inviolable and never be questioned: but the State shell never assume or pay, or authorize the collection of, any debt or obligation, express or implied, incurred in aid of insurrection or rebellion against the United States, or any claim for the loss or emancipation of any ic services.
-Sec.
-S. The Legislative, Executive, and Sureme judicial powers of the government ought to be forever separate and distinct from each
+6. To maintain the honor and good faith of the State untarnished, the public debt, regularly contracted before and since the rebellion, shall be regarded as inviolable and never be questioned; but the State shell never assume or pay, or authorize the collection of, any debt or obligation, express or implied, incurred in aid of insurrection or rebellion against the United States, or any claim for the loss or emancipation of any

 Sec.
-7. No man or set of men are entitled to exclusive or separate emoluments or privileges from the community but in consideration of pubunless found guilty.
-Sec.
-12. No person shall be put to answer any criminal charge, except as hereinafter allowed,
+7. No man or set of men are entitled to exclusive or separate emoluments or privileges from the community but in consideration of pub-